 This is an exciting and hands on course for those who enjoyed the taste of designing and making products in Key Stage 3 and would like to extend their knowledge in this area further.

-Emma

-"Product Design and Design & Technology is a broad subject that can lead to many careers."
+WHEN and HOW am I assessed?

 There is a non-exam assessment (NEA) which is one project making up 50% of the final grade.
 It will be a substantial project covering the four key assessment criteria: investigating, designing, making and analysing and evaluation.

-Igra

 There will be a 1 hour and 45 minutes written examination at the end of Year 11 worth 50% of the final mark.
+WHICH subjects should I have an aptitude in?
 Students who choose to study D&T Product Design should be interested in technology and the way in which things work, should have a reasonable ability to draw and sketch and should be prepared to try ideas out and to not be too afraid to make mistakes.
+WHERE could this subject take me in the future?
 Students who have studied D&T have often then moved on to study college and university courses in product design, engineering, civil engineering, jewellery design and architecture.

-Mrs Williams, Head of Design & Technology

-Design & Technology - Textiles
+WHO do I need to speak to for more information?
+Mrs Williams, Head of Faculty Design & Technology, Food & Textiles Design & Technology - Textiles WHAT is this subject about?

 Design & technology will prepare you to participate confidently and successfully in our increasingly technological world.
 You will gain awareness and learn from the wider influences on design & technology including historical, social, cultural, environmental and economic factors.
 You will get to work creatively when designing and making and apply technical and practical skills.
 You will learn core technical and designing and making principles including a broad range of design processes, material techniques and equipment.
 You will then study specialist principles in textiles in greater depth.
 This exciting and hands on course gives the opportunity to design and create innovative products in both fashion and interior design.
 It enables you to experience a wider range of textile techniques in the production of clothing, furnishings, decorative items and accessories.
 The course will also consider issues related to the environment, moral and social aspects of fashion.
+WHY should I choose this subject?

 Textiles is a varied and interesting course which gives you the opportunity to develop the skills you acquired in Key Stage 3.
 The designing is less structured at GCSE and gives the opportunity for individuality in all aspects of product development.
+WHEN and HOW am I assessed?